zhanxw/rvtests/README.md

 It is supported to filter variant site by site depth, minor allele count or annotation (annotated VCF file is needed).

-              --siteDepthMin : Specify minimum depth(inclusive) to be incluced in analysis --siteDepthMax : Specify maximum depth(inclusive) to be incluced in analysis --siteMACMin : Specify minimum Minor Allele Count(inclusive) to be incluced in analysis --annoType : Specify annotation type that is follwed by ANNO= in the VCF INFO field, regular expression is allowed
+              --siteDepthMin : Specify minimum depth(inclusive) to be included in analysis --siteDepthMax : Specify maximum depth(inclusive) to be included in analysis --siteMACMin : Specify minimum Minor Allele Count(inclusive) to be included in analysis --annoType : Specify annotation type that is followed by ANNO= in the VCF INFO field, regular expression is allowed

-*NOTE*: `--annoType Nonsynonymous` will only analyze nonsynonymous variants where they have `ANNO=Nonsynonymous` in the INFO field.
+*NOTE*: `--annoType Nonsynonymous` will only analyze non-synonymous variants where they have `ANNO=Nonsynonymous` in the INFO field.
-VCF with annotatino information are called annotated VCF here.
+VCF with annotating information are called annotated VCF here.
 And to annotate a VCF file, you can use [ANNO](https://github.com/zhanxw/anno), a fast and accurate annotation software.

 ## Genotype filters

 Genotype with low depth or low quality can be filtered out by these options:

-              --indvDepthMin : Specify minimum depth(inclusive) of a sample to be incluced in analysis --indvDepthMax : Specify maximum depth(inclusive) of a sample to be incluced in analysis --indvQualMin : Specify minimum depth(inclusive) of a sample to be incluced in analysis
+              --indvDepthMin : Specify minimum depth(inclusive) of a sample to be included in analysis --indvDepthMax : Specify maximum depth(inclusive) of a sample to be included in analysis --indvQualMin : Specify minimum depth(inclusive) of a sample to be included in analysis

 When genotypes are filtered, they are marked as missing genotypes.
 Consequently, samples with missing genotype may or may not be included in the analysis.